 (C) If a child must be removed from his or her home immediately in accordance with rules 5101:2-39-01 and 5101:2-39-03 of the Administrative Code, the PCSA or PCPA may place the child with the prospective relative or nonrelative substitute caregiver, if there are no known safety concerns, and initiate the assessments required by paragraph (B) of this rule no later than the next business day.
 All activities required by paragraph (B) of this rule shall be completed no later than five days from the date the child was placed.

-(D) The PCSA or PCPA shall complete either the JFS 01447 "Assessment of Relative or Nonrelative Caregiver's Ability to Care for Child(ren) and Recommendation for Placement" (rev. 10/2003) or an alternative form designed by the agency that includes all of the information on the JFS 01447.
+(D) The PCSA or PCPA shall complete either the JFS 01447 "Assessment of Relative or Nonrelative Substitute Caregiver" (rev. 2/2014) or an alternative form designed by the agency that includes all of the information on the JFS 01447.

 (E) The PCSA or PCPA shall approve or deny the relative or nonrelative placement and provide him or her with written notification of the approval or denial no later than thirty days from the date that the assessment was initiated, or the child was placed, whichever comes first.

 (F) The PCSA or PCPA shall not approve the placement if the relative or nonrelative or other adult residing within the home has a felony conviction for spousal abuse, rape, sexual assault, or homicide.